Scottish Fantasy: History

 The premiere was in Liverpool on 22 February 1881 with Bruch (who was then director of the Liverpool Philharmonic Society) conducting, and Joachim as the soloist.
 Bruch was unhappy with Joachim’s performance, describing him as having "ruined" the work.
 When Bruch conducted the work with Sarasate as the soloist at a Philharmonic Society concert in St. James’s Hall on 15 March 1883, it was titled Concerto for Violin (Scotch).
 At a concert that Bruch conducted in Breslau, also with Sarasate as the soloist, the work was titled Third Violin Concerto (with free use of Scottish melodies, Op.
 46).

 Movements

-The opus consists of the following movements:
+The opus consists of four movements: